-So, before you go, I thought I’d share some of my tips and advice from my own personal experience, so that you’ll also be ready to conquer Villarica.
+So, before you go, I thought I’d share some of my tips and advice from my own personal experience, so that you’ll also be ready to conquer Villarrica.

-What you should know before hiking Volcano Villarrica:
+What you should know before hiking Villarrica Volcano:

 You may have to wait a while to hike the Volcano.